joeysantana3/imdb-fetcher/README.md

 ### Deploy the job to the cloud.

 This script is much more useful and conveinent when it's run in the cloud and doesn't require any manual intervention or your local computer be up and running.
-There are many services out there that will do this, but [Render](https://render.com) is th easiest in my opinion.
+There are many services out there that will do this, but [Render](https://render.com) is the easiest in my opinion.
 They have a [cronjob](https://render.com/docs/cronjobs) function that is perfect for this.

 You could also use another serverless/function based service of your choice (for example, AWS Lambda).